465 related texts · 4 related myths · Page 1 of 10

 Your father has died, leaving no sons.
 Now, under the laws of inheritance, you and your sisters are facing a grim future: no land, no security, no real place in the community.
 What...

 This verse speaks of Phinehas (Pinchas), the grandson of Aaron, and the covenant G-d makes with him.
-It’s a verse packed with meaning, a testament to the enduring power of zealotry...
+It’s a verse packed with meaning, a evidence of the enduring power of zealotry ...

-The five daughters of Zelophehad—Mahlah, Noah, Hoglah, Milcah, and Tirzah—heard that the Promised Land would be divided only among males and immediately went to the court.
-The Targ...
+The five daughters of Zelophehad, Mahlah, Noah, Hoglah, Milcah, and Tirzah, heard that the Promised Land would be divided only among males and immediately went to the court.
+The Ta...

-According to tradition, in the year 1569 after creation, Noah himself, guided by an angel, divided the world among his three sons: Shem, Ham, and Japheth.
-Imagine the scene – a wor...
+In the year 1569 after creation, Noah himself, guided by an angel, divided the world among his three sons: Shem, Ham, and Japheth.
+Imagine the scene – a world freshly cleansed, a f...

 Our story today explores just that, a cautionary tale woven from the threads of ancient Israel.
 We find ourselves in Bamidbar, the Book of Numbers, specifically chapter 25, verse 1...